Ukrainian American Veterans: Activities

-Patriotic
+Patriotic Activities

 The Ukrainian American Veterans organize and participate in various patriotic ceremonies, including: Armed Forces Day, Memorial Day, Independence Day, Veterans Day, and others.
 These are usually hosted at the Post level.
 The ceremonies may include visitation to cemeteries and marching in parades.
 Many individual UAV Posts have placed memorial markers or monuments in a cemetery that is centrally located for them.
 These monuments are the gathering place for members during Memorial Day and Veterans Day services.